aldryn/aldryn-boilerplate-bootstrap3/docs/codestyle/javascript.rst

         return false;
     }

-If you're using multi-line blocks with if and else, put else on the same line as your if block's closing brace.
+When you're using multi-line blocks with if and else, put else on the same line as your if block's closing brace.

 .. code-block:: javascript